lixiaoms/TOKI/README.md

 3D simulated single cell Hi-C
 ---
-We also upload the code for generating simulated single-cell Hi-C data.
+We also uploaded the code for generating simulated single-cell Hi-C data.
 Please refer to fold /simulated_Hi-C.
 Basing on the model.xyz data resulted from IMP software, "3D simulated scHi-C.py" can generate simulated scHi-C and ensemble Hi-C data.

 Citation
 ---
-Xiao Li, Zhihua Zhang.
-"Identifying TADs with single cell Hi-C." The 6th International Symposium on 3D Genomics, Beijing, Oct., 2019.
+Li, X., Zeng, G., Li, A. et al. DeTOKI identifies and characterizes the dynamics of chromatin TAD-like domains in a single cell.
+Genome Biol 22, 217 (2021). https://doi.org/10.1186/s13059-021-02435-7